-Hiking and Camping on the Appalachian Trail
+Hiking and Camping in the Sawtooth Mountains

-There's no reason to fear the Appalachian Trail, as long as you approach it with proper respect and preparation.
+There's no reason to fear the Sawtooth Mountains, as long as you approach it with proper respect and preparation.
 As with anywhere else, recklessness and a lack of forethought can get you into trouble.

 - Lightning is a serious hazard for hikers on the trail, especially when traveling along an exposed ridge or above the tree line on a hot and humid July afternoon.
 Thunderstorms can form with little warning from saturated air rising up the slopes. - Giardia Giardia is a microscopic organism found in lakes, streams, and possibly snow.
 It also lives in the digestive systems of wildlife and humans.
 Giardia enters surface water when animals or humans defecate in or near water.
 Giardia can cause diarrhea, cramps, bloating, and weight loss.
 To prevent giardiasis, never drink water directly from a stream or lake.
 We will use a water filtration system that eliminates this organism. - Mosquitoes and Black Flies These insects can be bothersome here, of course, but no more so here than in most mountain ranges.
 Repellents containing DEET help keep them away.
 To keep insects from biting you a loose, lightweight, long-sleeve shirt is preferable along with long, lightweight pants and a mosquito head net.
 Flies decrease at higher elevations.
 A stiff breeze keeps them grounded, just like mosquitoes.
-Don't let them keep you from stopping to drink, rest, or enjoy the scenery.

-- Hypothermia A cold rain can be the most dangerous weather for hikers, because it can cause hypothermia (or "exposure") even when conditions are well above freezing.
+Don't let them keep you from stopping to drink, rest, or enjoy the scenery. - Hypothermia A cold rain can be the most dangerous weather for hikers, because it can cause hypothermia (or "exposure") even when conditions are well above freezing.
 When the wind blows, its chill effect can make you much colder than the temperature would lead you to suspect, especially if you're sweaty or wet.
 Hypothermia occurs when wind and rain chill the body so that its core temperature drops if the condition is not treated in time.
 Avoid hypothermia by dressing in layers of synthetic clothing, eating well, staying hydrated, and knowing when to take refuge in a warm sleeping bag and tent or shelter.
 Cotton clothing, such as blue jeans, tends to chill you when it gets wet from rain or sweat, increasing your risk of hypothermia.
 Natural wool and artificial fibers such as nylon, polyester, and polypropylene all do a much better job of insulating your body in cold, wet weather. - Heat Hot dry summers are surprisingly common along the Trail, particularly in the Virginias and the mid-Atlantic.
 Water may be scarce on humid days, sweat does not evaporate well, and many hikers face the danger of heat stroke and heat exhaustion if they haven't taken proper precautions. - Sunburn Lather up with sunscreen, even if there's cloud cover.
-The Olympics high mountain elevations means you have less protection to the sun's powerful ultra violet rays.
-The rays are reflected off the snow and hits the underside of your jaw.
-Don't forget to wear UV-rated goggles or sunglasses, as well. - Dehydration When you engage in strenuous outdoor activities, be sure to replenish your fluids as you go.
-You may be losing moisture through your mouth and nose and through sweating, but be completely unaware due to the arid mountain air.
-May result in dizziness, intense thirst and elevated heart and breath rates.
+The higher elevations means you have less protection from the sun's powerful ultra violet rays.
+Don't forget to wear UV-rated sunglasses, as well.

+• Dehydration - When you engage in strenuous outdoor activities, be sure to replenish your fluids as you go.
+You will be losing moisture through your mouth and nose and through sweating.
+This may result in dizziness, intense thirst and elevated heart and breath rates.